Skip navigation

 In fact, it might be the cause of your furnace not turning on.
 Adjust the thermostat temperature and see if the furnace reacts by activating as it should.
 If it doesn’t, the connection between your thermostat and the furnace might be what’s gone wrong – and you might need a professional to sort that out.

 If gas isn’t reaching your furnace, it doesn’t have any fuel with which to activate.
 This is a check best suited for a professional, but you can still check if there are any at-a-glance faults with any visible gas pipes – blockages, cracks, leaks, or the like.
+Problems with gas flow can sometimes point to more serious safety concerns, which is why many homeowners rely on hvac services for dangerous furnace issues.

 The control board of your furnace is a crucial part of its overall mechanics.
 It’s in charge of what activates when, which components work in harmony with which, and how to regulate temperature safely.